Seymour Boardman: Biography

-Seymour Boardman majored in art at City College of New York in 1938–1942.
-He served in the United States Air Force from 1942–1946, during which he was hospitalized for over a year due to a wound to his left shoulder, which resulted in partial paralysis of the arm and hand.
+Boardman majored in art at City College of New York in 1938–1942.
+He served in the United States Air Force from 1942 to 1946, during which he was hospitalized for over a year due to a wound to his left shoulder, which resulted in partial paralysis of the arm and hand.

 After a full medical discharge from the service in 1946, he left for Paris to continue his art education at the École des Beaux-Arts, Académie de la Grande Chaumière, and Atelier Fernand Léger.
 Boardman's work became more abstract but still based on figure and landscape.
 He returned to New York in 1949 and went to the Art Students League.
 Boardman continued to paint dark, moody paintings using a limited palette of black, white, grey, and an occasional additional color.
 Departed Le Havre France on the Liberte, arriving with his wife in New York on Jan.
 22, 1952.
 In 1955, he had his first one-man show in New York at the Martha Jackson Gallery.
 It was favorably reviewed by Hilton Kramer, Emily Genauer, Fairfield Porter, and others. "…inscrutable, dark, mostly in blacks stained here and there with calm whitish shapes, they yet manage to suggest something inhuman and romantic…" (N.Y.Times, March 26, 1955).
 He began to acquire recognition in the 1950s with his paintings of griddled facets seen as if through a frosted glass, without any crisp lines, and in bright colors favoring reds.
 Boardman's friends included Lawrence Calcagno, Perez Celis, John Hultberg, Burt Hasen, Frank Lobdell, Richards Ruben, Robert Ryman and Nassos Daphnis.